srp33/ShinyLearner/UserScripts/docs/.templates/docs/featureselection_crossvalidation.md

 ## DESCRIPTION

-The `classification_crossvalidation` command uses k-fold cross-validation.
-It performs classification (but not hyperparameter optimization or feature selection).
+The `featureselection_crossvalidation` command uses k-fold cross-validation.
+It performs feature selection (but not classification).
+It outputs a ranked list of features for each algorithm as well as a Borda Count list of features based on the rankings of all feature-selection algorithms.

 ## REQUIRED ARGUMENTS

 {args/data}
 {args/description}
 {args/output-dir}
+{args/iterations}
 {args/folds}
-{args/iterations}
-{args/classif-algo}
+{args/fs-algo}

 {descriptions/data}